-Table 7.2-1 Saratoga County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Zoning - Noise §138-49 No continuous hum, intermittent noise or noise with any noticeable shrillness of a volume of more than 50 decibels, measured at lot lines, shall be permitted.
-Existing Technology Waivers requested during Project construction with regard to noise level limits.
+Loca Table 7.2-1 Saratoga County Local Law and Ordinance Waiver Requests -1 unty • Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Zoning - Noise §138-49 No continuous hum, intermittent noise or noise with any noticeable shrillness of a volume of more than 50 decibels, measured at lot lines, shall be permitted.
+Technology Waivers requested during Project construction with regard to noise level limits.
 Construction activities will result in transient and temporary increases in ambient noise levels along the linear Project route.
 For example, normal operation of heavy construction equipment will generate noise levels that will likely exceed this noise law.
 CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
-Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because: a) the 50 dBA threshold is an extremely low level that is exceeded by even small machines such as lawnmowers, much less the heavy construction equipment required for this Project; and b) the railroad ROW which will host the cable installation is narrow in width, depriving CHPEI of common mitigative opportunities such as screening or rerouting to increase distance between the construction noise sources and receptors.
+Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because: a) the 50 dBA threshold is an extremely low level that is exceeded by even small machines such as lawnmowers, much mitigative opportunities such as screening or rerouting to increase distance between the construction noise sources and recoepting to the Project to consumers.
 Exhibit E-4 provides detailed information relating to the reliability and economic benefits of the Project to consumers.
-During the operational period, the Project will comply with the noise law except during periods of emergency cable repair/servicing, which are expected to occur extremely infrequently, if at all.
-Such emergency periods will also be kept as short as possible in duration so as to minimize impacts to nearby properties and minimize transmission downtime.
-Zoning - permitted use § 138:A53 § 138:A55 § 138:A54.1 § 138:A51 Electric transmission/public utility uses are not specifically listed as permitted uses within the following zoning districts: Rural District; Ballston Lake Waterfront District; and Mixed Use Central North District.
+Zoning - permitted use § 138:A53 § 138:A54.1 § 138:A51 § 138:A51 Electric transmission/public utility uses are not specifically listed as permitted uses within the following zoning districts: Rural District; Ballston Lake Waterfront District; and Mixed Use Central North District.
 Factors of cost and economics The Project's planned ROW through this municipality is comprised of a series of contiguous linear lots currently used for commercial (i.e. railroad) purposes.
 Consequently, the ROW will cross multiple zoning districts in its linear path.
 Uses not specifically permitted by zoning law are deemed prohibited; thus, absent a waiver of these zoning district restrictions, CHPEI would need to seek use variances and/or zoning law amendments from the local municipality in order to comply with local zoning laws.
 Both use variance and zoning amendment processes are discretionary in nature and usually require a substantial time to complete, if they can be completed at all.
 Both processes are subject to public hearings and potential delays stemming from the unpredictability of local decision making, which could trigger significant delays and huge costs for the Project.
 Consequently, a waiver is necessary for both the construction and operational phases.